tmobile/magentaA11y/readme.md

 - Fix a typo or edit for consistent language.

 ## License
-a11yEngineer is [open sourced by T-Mobile](https://opensource.t-mobile.com/) and released under the Apache 2.0 License.
+T-ally is [open sourced by T-Mobile](https://opensource.t-mobile.com/) and released under the Apache 2.0 License.